fluxo-js/fluxo/README.md

 ```

 ##toJSON

-Eventually you will pass the state that you are holding on your store to other
+Eventually, you will pass the state that you are holding on your store to other
-parts to your app, like the view layer.
+parts of your app, like the view layer.
 You should avoid pass the `data` or `stores`
 properties directly, the `toJSON` is the right tool for this job.

 On object stores the `toJSON` will include all the properties of your data and the `cid`,